Want the perfect workout program?

 Workout splits are defined as how and when you're training every week.
 The criteria that determine your workout split include how many days per week you will workout, what muscles you're training each day, and the type of exercises you perform each training session.

-Regardless of the workout split you choose, the answers to the questions below will narrow down your best options:
+Regardless of the workout split you choose, the answers to the questions below will narrow down the best options for you:

 Workout Split |